UKCP Training in Existential-Analytic Psychotherapy

 Dr Julia Cayne (Vice Chair)

 When in 2004 these programmes transferred to what became the University of Roehampton, and were subsequently joined by the PsychD in Psychotherapy and Counselling, the alumni association changed its name to the Southern Association of Psychotherapy and Counselling (SAFPAC).
 In 2015 SAFPAC was approved, through the Universities Psychotherapy and Counselling Association (UPCA), to provide a training that enables its successful students to go on the UPCA and United Kingdom Council for Psychotherapy (UKCP) registers as existential-analytic psychotherapists.
-Throughout this period the trainings have been in association with the Research Centre for Therapeutic Education.
+In 2019, the programmes returned to Wimbledon at Wimbledon Park Hall (Arthur's Cafe) and became a UKCP accredited training organisational member through the Constructivist and Existential College of UKCP.
+Since 2022 successful students are also able to go on the UKCP register as existential-analytic psychotherapeutic counsellors, and SAFPAC provides a clinical supervisor's training whereby successful participants are eligible to be on the UKCP Supervisors directory.
+With regard to research and publications, these were previously carried out by the Research Centre for Therapeutic Education whilst at the Universities of Surrey and Roehampton, and are now carried out through SAFPAC's Research Unit for Therapeutic Education (RUTE).

 Phone 07817 758 824